bjacobel/rak/README.md

 1. Add AWS configuration to your environment.
 See the AWS doc on [configuring the command-line interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
 2. Add project configuration to `./config.js`, including the name of your project and the domain it'll live at.
-3. Build your CloudFormation stack with `npm run cfn`.
+3. Build your CloudFormation stack with `npm run awsUtils -- launch`.

 CloudFormation will create the following resources: